rklymentiev/py-for-neuro/slides/chapter5_01_text_files.md

 <img src="io/hello_txt.png"></img>

-Notes: The trick here that we are using the `with` command here.
+Notes: The trick is that we are using the `with` command here.
 Without going into much details, it is done to prevent open connection to the file.
 You can think of it as a `while` statement: "while we are opening the file and saving the resulted I/O object to the variable `file` we are `write`ing the file.
 When the `file.write()` is done we close the connection to the file".

 Note that if file with such name doesn't exist, Python will create it.
 If file exists already, then Python will **overwrite** the existing data in the file with the new data.
 If you don't want to erase the data, but rather add new lines to the file, you should use append mode.